 - 1) Will it help protect and improve biodiversity i.e. habitats or species (including designated and non-designated)?
 Yes - 2) Will it improve access to and connectivity of local green spaces whilst protecting and enhancing them?
-Partially - 3) Will it help protect and enhance the landscape quality and character?
+Don't know even though may be relevant - 3) Will it help protect and enhance the landscape quality and character?
 Yes - 4) Will it help to protect and enhance the quality of the area's air, water and land?
 Partially